INVESTIGATIVE REPORT

 To administrators, it looks like a gift: "investments in safety" that are "state-funded."
 No impact on tuition.
 No budget debate.

-By Year 3, the technology is embedded in police workflows, investigations, and dispatch protocols.
+By Year 3, the technology is embedded in police workflows.
 Removing the cameras would be framed as "defunding the police" or "compromising safety."
-The renewal becomes inevitable.
+No administrator will vote to pull the plug.

-A temporary grant creates a permanent, escalating financial liability — one that will eventually be paid by student tuition.
+A temporary grant creates a permanent, escalating financial liability paid by student tuition.

 The Chilling Effect